 - Obtain CPR Certification Card from an American Heart Association Basic Life Support for Health Care Providers.
 The provider must be accredited by the American Heart Association and your CPR card must be identified as American Heart Association Basic Life Support for Health Care Providers.
 (No other cards are accepted.)

-- Register and pay for a Background Check and a Drug Screen through American Data Bank.
+- Register and pay for a Background Check and a Drug Screen. **New screening information will be posted October 1.

 - Complete the Informed Consent and turn in to Arapahoe Community College Human Resources at 2625 West Church Avenue Littleton, CO (Directly North of the College).